Battle of Chickasaw Bayou: Aftermath

 That evening, Sherman declared that he was "generally satisfied with the high spirit manifested" by his men although their attacks had failed in the face of strong Confederate positions on the high bluffs.
 The battle was a lopsided victory for the Confederates: Union casualties were 208 killed, 1,005 wounded, and 563 captured or missing, the majority among the 4th Iowa and the brigades of Blair and De Courcy.
 Confederate casualties were light at 57 killed, 120 wounded, and 10 missing.
 Sherman conferred with Adm.
 Porter, whose naval gunfire had also failed to do any significant damage to the enemy.
 They decided to resume the attacks on the following day and Porter sent a boat to Memphis to get more small arms ammunition.

 By the morning of December 30, Sherman had concluded that resuming the attacks at the same location would be fruitless and he and Porter planned a joint army-navy attack on Drumgould's Bluff to the northeast, hoping that the steep bluffs would provide cover for his men as they advanced.
 It was imperative that such a movement be started in secrecy so that the Confederates would not shift their defensive forces.
 The movement commenced on December 31, but was called off in heavy fog on January 1, 1863.

 During this period, the overland half of Grant's offensive was also failing.
 His lines of communication were disrupted by raids by Brig.
 Gen. Nathan Bedford Forrest and by Maj.
 Gen. Earl Van Dorn, who destroyed a large supply depot in the Holly Springs Raid on December 20.
 Unable to sustain his army without these supplies, Grant abandoned his overland advance.
 Sherman realized that his corps would not be reinforced by Grant and decided to withdraw his expedition, moving to the mouth of the Yazoo on January 2.
 On January 5, Sherman sent a letter to General-in-Chief Henry W. Halleck, summing up the campaign (in a manner reminiscent of a famous statement by Julius Caesar), "I reached Vicksburg at the time appointed, landed, assaulted, and failed."
 He and his command were then temporarily assigned to Maj.
 Gen. John A. McClernand for an expedition up the Arkansas River and the Battle of Arkansas Post.
 Although Grant tried a number of operations, or "experiments", to reach Vicksburg over the winter, the Vicksburg Campaign did not begin again in earnest until April 1863.

+Battlefield Preservation

+The American Battlefield Trust and its partners acquired and preserved more than three acres of the battlefield in 2022.
+The Trust added almost four more acres with two additional acquisitions in 2023 for a total of 7.03 acres saved.